Lego City Undercover: Development

+Setting and writing

 While designing the setting, the team used elements from multiple locations, including New York City, San Francisco and London.
+The game makes reference to various real-world locations and structures, such as Times Square, the Statue of Liberty, the Golden Gate Bridge, and Alcatraz Federal Penitentiary.
+The space station on Apollo Island is also heavily inspired by the John F. Kennedy Space Center in Florida.
 As the game was being developed for a Nintendo console, the team included multiple Nintendo-themed Easter eggs for players to find.
 The team had to create a new game engine as previous ones were not able to cope with the scale of the environments.
+The newly made engine was created from scratch, and was made to handle memory, object and vehicle physics, and traffic systems.
+Executive producer Loz Doyle considered this to be the most difficult part of the development process, as they continuously kept hitting the memory limit of the console.

-They also wanted the main character, Chase McCain, to have depth as they knew both children and adults would play the game.
+The team wanted the main character to have depth as they knew both children and adults would play the game.
 Undercover features full voice acting, which at the time development started was a first for the series, although due to development time, others featuring voice acting were developed and released ahead of it.
-For the voice casting, the team used voice casting and recording company Side UK.
-A large voice casting session was held, and several established comedians were specifically asked to come in as the team wanted good delivery for the funny sections of the script.
+The team collaborated with voice casting and recording company Side UK.
+A large voice casting session was held, and several established comedians were requested to come in as the team wanted good delivery for the funny sections of the script.
 By the time the script writer, former stand-up comedian Graham Goring, was brought on board, a rough outline of the story had been created.
 His main role was to fill in the gaps and put in as much humor as possible.
 Goring was given a lot of freedom when it came to the parodies, although the team were regularly consulted on the suitability of the material and a script editor was assigned to check his work.
 Drawing on his former profession, Goring included a large amount of one-liners and humor intended for both children and adults.
 Following the template of The Simpsons, the game contains a high number of family-friendly parodies, referencing movies such as The Shawshank Redemption and The Matrix, and TV series such as Starsky & Hutch.
-The game's story took a while to write, as the team wanted to give it depth.Lego City Undercover was announced during Nintendo's press conference at E3 2011 on 7 June 2011 under the tentative title Lego City Stories.
-At Nintendo's press conference at E3 2012 on 5 June 2012, the game was revealed to have had a name change to Lego City Undercover.
-It is the first Lego title published by Nintendo.
-The game's debut trailer was shown during that event, revealing game footage for the first time.
-During the Nintendo Direct held on 13 September 2012, some new trailers detailing the story were shown, along with the announcement that a Chase McCain minifigure would come with the game as a pre-order bonus on North America and Australia while stocks last, and be included in the first copies of the game on Europe.
-A police high speed chase toy was also released and includes a code for additional in-game content.
-Nintendo also published the game in Japan on 25 July 2013.
+The game's story took a while to write, as the team wanted to give it depth.
+Easter eggs and references to the Super Mario series were included in the game.